- Fostering Regional Economic Development Through Local CIP’s – The SDG Experience

 Delve into the nuances of community engagement, priority setting, and action-oriented tactics to get to those desired measurables.
 See how Stormont, Dundas and Glengarry has set the stage through the SDG, Cornwall & Akwesasne Agri-Food advisory council, to move priorities… to actual projects, then pilot and test drive them in and with the community, build off of the foundation set, then re-align the tactics as necessary to get the job done.
 SDG has moved from planning to actions through a diverse team working together.

-Sue Rauth, Trade Commissioner, Ontario Region, Trade Commissioner Service, Global Affairs Canada
+Sue Rauth, Deputy Director, Regional Office of the Trade Commissioner Service, Ontario Region, Global Affairs Canada

 The Canadian Trade Commissioner Service can help companies successfully navigate the complexities of international markets.
 We are on-the-ground in more than 160 cities in Canada and worldwide where we gain market intelligence and insight, and uncover opportunities for Canadian companies.
 And with offices across Canada, we can help companies prepare for international markets, right here at home.